HackTricks-wiki/hacktricks/generic-methodologies-and-resources/basic-forensic-methodology/pcap-inspection/suricata-and-iptables-cheatsheet.md

 Iptables chains are just lists of rules, processed in order.
 You will always find the following 3, but others such as NAT might also be supported.

-* **Input** – This chain is used to control the behavior for incoming connections.
+* **Input** – This chain is used to control the behavior of incoming connections.
-* **Forward** – This chain is used for incoming connections that aren’t actually being delivered locally.
+* **Forward** – This chain is used for incoming connections that aren’t being delivered locally.
 Think of a router – data is always being sent to it but rarely actually destined for the router itself; the data is just forwarded to its target.
 Unless you’re doing some kind of routing, NATing, or something else on your system that requires forwarding, you won’t even use this chain.
 * **Output** – This chain is used for outgoing connections.

 ```bash